ob0420/ob0420/README.md

 - 👋 Hi, I’m Olya
-- 👀 I’m software engineer
+- 👀 I’m DevSecOps Engineer / Masters Student in CyberSecurity
-- 🌱 I’m currently learning Java
+- 🌱 Currently passionate about Cloud Computing
 - 💞️ I’m looking to collaborate on challenging projects
 - 📫 You can reach me via email